luisguilherme/framboise/README.md

    preferred language among the choices)
 2. Also, if a subtitle is found, send it to opensubtitles if not there
 3. A flexget plugin to download subtitles based on this
-4. Accept files or directories as parameter, and act accordingly
-5. Accept non-recursive directory functioning